TimBoeh/SRA_seq_downloader/README.md

 ```
 alias sra_downloader='/home/USER/PATH/TO/SRA_seq_downloader/SRA_seq_downloader.sh'
 ```
-Afterwards you might want to reload shell with `source .bashrc`
+Afterwards you might want to restart your terminal or reload the .bashrc file with `source .bashrc`.

 ## 3. prepare a .csv file
 The script expects as input a simple .csv file with the SRA ID followed by the species name or what ever you to have as additional name separated by a comma: